techandy42/personal-portfolio-website/layout.md

 - A list of projects displayed as card, each with image, name, description, and link.
 - List 3 of my projects.

-> Contact

-- A form that allows the user to include their email and message, which will be send to me (not handled on server).
-- The fields on the form will be validated.